Cryental/MemoryJSON/README.md

   "value": "{{readedInt}}"
 }
 ```
-The defined variable will only available in the same procedures.
+The defined variable will only be available in the same procedures.

 #### Example:
 ```json